Kaitag Dictionary §

 • лукка́на "to give" → лу́ккне [лукне] "giving (masd.)"

 Geminate fricatives vary considerably between villages and require further study.
-They are not listed in the alphabet as distinct letters, but shown mainly intervocalically (ни́шша "you (pl.)") and word-initially (сса "yesterday").
+They are not listed in the alphabet as distinct letters, but appear mainly intervocalically (ни́шша "you (pl.)") and word-initially (сса "yesterday").

 Vowels §